Milligan White Family History

 Annie Milligan and two granddaughters, Molly and Mardie Milligan

-The following information is from the Tweedsmuir History of Manitoulin Island; Concession 09, lot 21, north part – 100 Acres
+The following excerpted information is from the Tweedsmuir History of Manitoulin Island; Concession 09, lot 21, north part – 100 Acres

 Others in this family were Joseph, John, Gordon, William, Jim, Marion, Agnes, Susan, and Sarah, known as Sadie.
 Some in this family never married, but Gordon wed one of the Moore girls from the 7th line (it was apparently their child who died in the fire at the Card House).
 Susan married a Srigley, [note this is wrong.
 Annie married a Srigley] and Sadie wed Wes Hamilton, a brother of Hollis.